25 Reasons Why You Should Visit Scotland

 A quick note, before we move on: when you’re in Scotland, lakes aren’t called lakes.
 Instead, they’re called ‘lochs’.

 Anyway, Loch Ness is the most famous loch in the nation, and it’s the one you’ve probably all heard of.
-Here’s a fun little fact for you: you could take all water from every lake, river and reservoir in all of England and Wales, add it together, and you’d still have less water than what’s contained in Loch Ness.
+Here’s a fun little fact for you: you could take all water from every lake, river and reservoir in all of England and Wales, add it together, and you’d still have less water than what’s contained in Loch Ness!
+Read this article for more facts like this about Loch Ness.

 And here’s an even funner fact: compared to most of Scotland’s other lochs, Loch Ness is actually pretty terrible.
-Don’t just visit Loch Ness.
+If you don’t believe in Nessy, the Loch Ness monster, then don’t just visit Loch Ness.
 Some of my favorite lochs include Loch Duich, Loch Carron and Loch Maree.
-Here is a full list of the best lochs in Scotland.
+And here is a full list of the best lochs in Scotland that are better than this popular lake.

 Spend as much time as you can exploring as many lochs as you can.
 If you like water, you’ll absolutely love Scotland.